 To summarise here are the key points for real estate investors to take away:

-- Inventory is the number of properties sold over the past four quarters divided by the current stock on market (SoM)
+- Inventory is the average number of properties sold per month over the past year divided by the current stock on market (SoM)

 - HtAG measures the Inventory levels in months